 (John 13:12-17) The last supper is finished, Jesus has washed the disciple's feet and sat back down to teach again.
 It was not the ritual Jewish cleansing before a meal, it was a lesson in humility and Jesus quietly spoke:

 "Know ye what I have done to you?
 Ye call me Master and Lord: and ye say well; for so I am.
-If I then, your Lord and Master, have washed your feet; ye also ought (must) to wash one another's feet.
-For I have given you an example that ye should do as I have done to you.
+If I then, your Lord and Master, have washed your feet; ye also ought (defined: Strong's w #3784: to owe, figuratively to be under obligation to) to wash one another's feet.
+For I have given you an example that ye should (defined: Strong's w #4160: to make, to be the authors of) do as I have done to you.
 Verily, verily, (truly, truly) I say unto you, The servant is not greater than his lord; neither he that is sent greater than he that sent him.
 If ye know these things, happy are ye if ye do them."

 They quietly prepare themselves and then silently walk to the Mount of Olives and go on into the Garden of Gethsemane (physical winepress) where Jesus prays three times that this coming cup pass away from Him.
 Jesus understands it is God’s will that He drink of this cup, which is His death, because it is more important.